Weed - Enders House c. 1790

 Parsons cupboard where you stored brandy or gin ready for the Parson’s visit.

-Even More:
+Bit More:

 Edith Correll had fond memories of their farm and house located off the road to Barkhamsted.
 She pointed out that the old hand-hammered nails were made by the prisoners at Newgate Prison.
 “I cannot remember exactly when Mr. Enders started coming to our place, but I remember him coming many times to go fishing.
 My father let him fish anywhere in our brooks.
-He drove a large touring car which was a novelty to me.
+He drove a large touring car, which was a novelty to me.
 We had our trusty horse and buggy, as did all our neighbors at that time.
 Cars were a luxury to us.